[This post was originally published on 7th May 2020. It has been updated on 9th March 2022.]

 Email marketing is all about sending the right message to the right customers at the right time.
 Personalization, with its ability to tailor any email marketing strategy in accordance with the needs of the customer, can help you connect with your subscribers on a personal level.

-So, go ahead, make extensive use of these SFMC’s personalization strings to give your subscriber base an unparalleled personalized experience throughout their email journey.
+So, go ahead, make extensive use of personalization strings in marketing cloud and give your subscriber base an utterly unparalleled personalized experience throughout their email journey.
 It will surely bring the best out of your business.

 Why and How to Improve your Average Email Response Rate

 50 Examples of How Brands Are Making the Most of Their Email Signature